 - Wear old clothes – You’ll want to touch and handle the fish, so wear something you don’t mind getting, well, fishy.

 - Don’t worry about sea sickness – The Lady Jane only travels in calm waters through the marshes, so there is no rough seas to shake up your insides.
+However, motion sickness medicine is recommended for those with extreme cases but is not necessary for most guests.

 - Coolers are allowed – So feel free to bring some snacks, drinks and maybe an adult beverage with you.
+Alcohol is allowed aboard The Lady Jane and you must be 21 years old to drink alcoholic beverages while onboard.

 - There are bathrooms and air conditioning – The boat has a tarp over the top, so for the most part you are in the shade (and safe from the bird poo).
 When the boat is going, there is usually a nice breeze too, however there is an air conditioned cabin and bathroom.